jzakiya/primes-utils/README.md

 **prime?**

-Determine if an integer value is prime.
-Return `true` or `false`.
+Determine if an integer value is prime, and return `true` or `false`.
 This replaces the `prime?` method  in the `prime.rb` standard library.
 Uses PGT residues tests, then Miller-Rabin test using `primemr?`.

 ```